 During interim periods, we estimate a LIFO reserve based on our expectations of year-end inventory levels and costs.
 If our calculations indicate that an adjustment at year-end will be required, we record a proportionate share of this amount during the period.
 At year-end, we calculate the actual LIFO reserve and record an adjustment for the difference between the annual calculation and any estimates recognized during the interim periods.
 Because the interim projections are subject to many factors beyond our control, the results could differ significantly from the year-end LIFO calculation.
-We recorded no interim LIFO allocation for the three-month periods ended January 31, 2015 and 2014.
+We recorded no interim LIFO reserve adjustment for the three- and six-month periods ended April 30, 2015 and 2014.

-For inventories valued under the LIFO method, replacement cost exceeded the LIFO value by approximately \$1.4 million at January 31, 2015 and October 31, 2014.
+For inventories valued under the LIFO method, replacement cost exceeded the LIFO value by approximately \$1.4 million at April 30, 2015 and October 31, 2014.